 Second, public consensus with regard to mitigating golf course construction regulations was insufficient.
-The government estimated that mitigating regulations would lead to direct economic effects amounting to \#27 trillion, helping to alleviate the economic recession.
-Civil society, however, pointed out that structural reforms needed to address the fundamental causes of the economic recession - households' bad loans and a weak correlation between exports and domestic demand - and these should come first in the economic recovery.
+The government estimated that mitigating regulations would lead to direct economic effects amounting to \display27 trillion, helping to alleviate the economic recession.
+Civil society, however, pointed out that structural reforms needed to address the fundamental causes of the economic recession-households' bad loans and a weak correlation between exports and domestic demand-and these should come first in the economic recovery.
 It also argued that economic revitalisation through golf course construction was likely to overheat the real estate business, causing adverse side effects and environmental pollution, outweighing the benefits of golf course construction (Kukminilbo, 2004).
 Whether or not in agricultural areas, some areas were proactive in soliciting golf course construction beneficial for local development (The Munhwa Ilbo, 2004), while other areas started movements to prevent construction (The Kyunghyang Shinmun, 2004).

-3.3.
-Regulatory Adjustment (after 2004)
+3.3 Regulatory adjustment (after 2004)

-The government made continuous efforts to address the problems caused by regulatory reform in 2003-2004.
-To begin with, the government attempted to complement site regulations for golf courses by improving four impact assessment systems, establishing the Business Difficulties Resolution Center, and evaluating the strategic projects on regulatory reform.
+The government made continuous efforts to address the problems caused by regulatory reform in 2003-04.
+To begin with, the government attempted to complement site regulations for golf courses by improving four impact assessment systems, establishing the Business Difficulties Resolution Center (BDRC), and evaluating the strategic projects on regulatory reform.
 Improving the four impact assessment systems led to well-written evaluation reports and reinforced the responsibility of assessment agents.
-The government also set up a standard model for the evaluation report by different business types - housing site, road, golf course, etc. - and distributed this to entrepreneurs to make a qualified impact assessment beyond a certain level.
+The government also set up a standard model for the evaluation report by different business types-housing site, road, golf course, etc.-and distributed this to entrepreneurs to make a qualified impact assessment beyond a certain level.

-Although golf course construction within water-supply source protection areas had been banned across the board, the Business Difficulties Resolution Center revised the standard for golf course locations to approve construction, when pollution could be reduced by the environmental impact assessment.
+Although golf course construction within water-supply source protection areas had been banned across the board, the BDRC revised the standard for golf course locations in order to approve construction, when pollution could be reduced by the environmental impact assessment.
 Thus, these measures brought about positive results in golf course construction, avoiding pasture sites located within water-supply source protection areas.
-In assessing strategic projects, regulation of golf course construction was selected as one of the main strategic projects in the architectural/construction sector and subject to regulatory reform.
-As a result, the uniformly applied provisions, such as the size of the golf course, were abolished, and the process by which mayors or governors approved business licences was also omitted to speed up the administrative procedures (RRC, 2005).
+In assessing strategic projects, golf course construction regulation was selected as one of the main strategic projects in the architectural/construction sector and subject to regulatory reform.
+As a result, the uniformly applied provisions, such as the size of the golf course, were abolished, and the process by which mayors or governors approved business licences was also omitted in order to speed up the administrative procedures (RRC, 2005).

-In 2006, the main provisions, methods, and issues of advance environmental assessment were chosen through detailed evaluation of the newly established reinforcing regulations.
-The main provisions are supposed to consider geography, landscape, green belt, ecology, water quality conditions, and other local traits, and to complement the existing 'Enforcement Decree of the IUSFA (Installation and Utilization of Sports Facilities Act)' and 'Regulations Related to Standards of Sites and Conservation of Environment for Golf Course'.
+In 2006, the main provisions, methods and issues in the case of advance environmental assessment were chosen through detailed evaluation of the newly established reinforcing regulations.
+The main provisions are supposed to consider geography, landscape, green belt, ecology, water quality conditions, and other local traits, and to complement the existing 'Enforcement Decree of the IUSFA' and 'Regulations Related to Standards of Sites and Conservation of Environment for Golf Course'.

-Table 4.5.
-Focus Areas of Advance Environmental Assessment
+Table 5.
+Focusing Areas for Advance Environmental Assessment